DR. ASTRID WILLIAMS

 Throughout her career as an administrator and leader in public health, Dr. Williams has coordinated numerous programs.

-In addition to earning a Doctorate of Public Health and Master of Public Health in Health Promotion and Education from Loma Linda University School of Public Health, she also serves on the faculty of the University of California, San Diego where she is dedicated to teaching the next generation of healthcare leaders.
+In addition to earning a Doctorate of Public Health and Master of Public Health in Health Promotion and Education from Loma Linda University School of Public Health, she also serves on the faculty in higher learning where she is dedicated to teaching the next generation of healthcare leaders.

 Dr. Astrid Williams is a member of Alpha Kappa Alpha Sorority, Incorporated and has held executive board leadership positions for Jack & Jill of America, Incorporated and National Council of Negro Women local Chapters.